clioit/CS422-ARA/README.md

 and deploy Docker containers.
 Now:

 - `cd` into the repository's main directory.
-- (Not yet tested) `mkdir example_documents` and move example PDFs into that folder.
-  - These will be loaded into the database on startup and become available to all users.
 - Run `docker compose up -d`.

 After the build process finishes, the MongoDB database instance and the ARA web API will be running in the background.